imtiaza1/weather_analysis/README.md

 # Weather Data Analysis Project

 ## Overview
 This project analyzes air quality and weather patterns using R programming, focusing on temperature, wind, and humidity data from New York (May–September).
+It now includes **data visualizations** and **automated analysis reports**.

 ## Dataset
 - Using built-in R `airquality` dataset